Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Results

 When SO coupling is included the spin polarization of the states becomes only approximate.
 The relaxation times of $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$ states do not change -- see the curves and crosses in Fig. \ref{fig1}(b).
 However now relaxation from all the (1,1) states to (0,2) singlet is open.
-For most negative values of $F_{bias}$ half-life time of triplet states is longer than millisecond but when the bias field is increased the half-life time of $|\uparrow,\uparrow\rangle$ triplet becomes about the same as the two spin opposite states lifting the spin blockade.
-Only the $|\downarrow\downarrow\rangle$ state remains effectively blocked with relaxation time longer by two orders of magnitude from the rest of the (1,1) states.
-This scenario was always repeated as we checked for different strengths of SO coupling and the dot size \cite{supp}.
+For most negative values of $F_{bias}$ relaxation time of triplet states is longer than tenths of milliseconds but when the bias field is increased the relaxation time of $|\uparrow,\uparrow\rangle$ triplet becomes about the same as the two spin opposite states.
+Relaxation time of $|\downarrow\downarrow\rangle$ state are longer by two orders of magnitude from the rest of the (1,1) states.

+For low values of $F_{bias}$ where the relaxation times are of order of milliseconds and more one can observe ripples in the curves.
+The bias difference between two ripples corresponds to a change in the energy of $\Delta E\simeq 0.106$ meV.
+The latter corresponds to an increase of the wavelength of LA-DP phonon -- the change in wavelength of the oscillatory part in matrix element in Eq. (\ref{fermi}) -- by $\sim150$ nm which is half of the length of double dot.
+Therefore the ripples are connected with the presence of an integer phonon wave within a single quantum dot.